CodeSwifterGit/CodeSwifterStarter-CSharp-Angular-Auth0/README.md

 ##### Configuring Rules for New Users

-In order to add initial credentials for each user that creates an account (on Auth0 when accessing your application), please navigate to **Auth Pipeline** - **Rules** and add new rule named **Add default roles**.
+In order to add initial roles for each user that creates an account (on Auth0 when accessing your application), please add all security requirements as roles in Auth0 application.
+Next, navigate to **Auth Pipeline** - **Rules** and add new rule named **Add default roles**.
 Next edit the rule and paste the following code (make sure to update the values based on the comments in the script):

 ```
 function setRolesToUser(user, context, callback) {